-At the University of Hartford, we pride ourselves on being an international university that is large enough to include students from the United States and more than 60 other countries around the world.
-Yet we are small enough to provide individual attention to all our students.
+At the University of Hartford, we pride ourselves on being an international university that is large enough to include students from the United States and more than 60 other countries around the world, yet small enough to provide individual attention to all our students.

-- Application fee: International applicants, who incur the expense of having their non-U.S. academic degrees evaluated by WES, have their $50 application fee waived; international students applying to The Hartt School are still responsible for a $40 audition fee
+Application fee: International applicants, who incur the expense of having their non-U.S. academic degrees evaluated by WES, have their $50 application fee waived; international students applying to The Hartt School are still responsible for a $40 audition fee.

-Location: Gengras Student Union, room 327
+Location: Gengras Student Union, room 309

 Hours: 8:30 a.m.–4:30 p.m.